GemmaClucas/Matinicus-Rock-2021-Atlantic-Puffins/README.md

 ## 1. Import the data into Qiime2

 It's saved on my solid state hardrive, Data_SS1.
-There are two whole plates, plates 1 and 2, and then some samples on Fecal_Plate_15, which I have saved into an extra
+There are two whole plates, plates 1 and 2, and then some samples on Fecal_Plate_15.

-There are hidden files in the folder, which I found using ```ls -alh```.
+There were hidden files in the folders, which I found using ```ls -alh```.
 Then I removed them using ```rm ._ATP*```.
 If you don't remove them then the commands won't run.

 ```
 qiime tools import\